hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 @BuilderGuy1 The second way without swich is better: you can add all sub-categories you need.

 [15:25:57](#1652973957174htjbY:gitter.im) <BuilderGuy1 (BuilderGuy1)>:
 Yes, I like the version without Switch too.
 I am glad you used it in an example thought!
-More examples are always better í ½í¸‰
+More examples are always better ğŸ˜‰

 [15:28:54](#1652974134180nfynt:gitter.im) <ldci (FranÃ§ois Jouen)>:
 Yes, Red is fabulous for testing idea.